Difegue/TVC-16/content/008-lrr-survey.md

 I still thought I was being kinda niche, so it's nice and super unexpected to see the number of concurrent users reach 70+.
 Github ⭐ count is at 130-something, which draws me ever closer to 4th place [in the mojolicious](https://github.com/topics/mojolicious) list for e-bragging rights.

-Users that tried and didn't stick with LANraragi did so for the reasons I expected: Ease of installation and the fact it's not a desktop client.
+Users that tried and didn't stick with LANraragi did so for the reasons I expected:
+Ease of installation, and the fact it's not a desktop client.
 The survey was made before I introduced the [new Windows installer](./karen-1.html), which I hope alleviates the pain of installing the server for Windows users.

 As for the Desktop client, I could go the [HPX route](https://github.com/happypandax/desktop) and cram my front-end in Electron or something, but I hardly see the capital gain from doing that.
 In my opinion, a Desktop app should have the matching UX (right-click context menus, higher information density), and add features that aren't possible within a browser's sandbox.
 (External reader support, for instance.)
 <sup>Also the current JavaScript code powering the front-end is a _mess_ and I'd rather not twist it further to make it fit into a Desktop app 😶 </sup>

 I toyed with building a proof-of-concept client on top of the current [API](https://sugoi.gitbook.io/lanraragi/extending-lanraragi/client-api) using [Avalonia](https://github.com/AvaloniaUI/Avalonia), but kinda stopped due to a lack of time.
 It's certainly possible, though.

 Among the "other" reasons people had, not being able to easily import metadata from the OG happypanda(not X) came up a few times.
 HP's original database is SQLite if I recall, it'd be possible to write a plugin that uses [a Perl SQLite client](https://metacpan.org/pod/DBD::SQLite) to pull the metadata from it on a file-to-file basis.
 Not trivial, however.
 HPX can consume the original HP's database as-is, so it's probably a better fit here.